 When to use a debt settlement attorney

-A debt settlement attorney represents clients who want to remove their debts or at least pare them down and settle them so they either go away immediately or they’re paid off over time.
-Like debt settlement companies, they negotiate with creditors to find solutions to existing debts.
+A debt settlement attorney represents clients who want to remove their debts — or at least pare them down and settle them so they go away.
+Like debt settlement companies, they negotiate with creditors to find solutions for existing debts.
 The process helps people and companies avoid bankruptcy and other types of litigation.
-However, it’s worth noting that many debt settlement companies will also provide legal representation if it becomes necessary.
-The only instances where you need an attorney over a debt settlement company are cases that have a particular legal complication, such as if you’ve already been served with a lawsuit or you are trying to settle debts while divorcing.
+However, many debt settlement companies will also provide legal representation if it becomes necessary.
+You only need an attorney over a debt settlement company in cases with a particular legal complication or If you want to file a lawsuit or countersuit.

-Pro tip: While federal debt collection efforts are already highly regulated, state laws make the issue even more complicated.
+Pro tip: While federal debt collection efforts are already highly regulated, state laws complicate the issue.
 Each state has the right to regulate debt collection and settlement practices.
 Some state laws are so strict that it becomes almost impossible for debt settlement companies to operate.
-If you live in one of these states, you must hire a debt settlement attorney.
+You must hire a debt settlement attorney if you live in one of these states.
 Talk with a debt settlement company to learn more about your options.

 What does a debt settlement attorney do?